david-the-droid/esp32-water-irrigation/README.md

 # esp32-water-irrigation

 Automated water irrigation project with the ESP32.
-Aim of this project are to:
+The aim of this project is to:

 - Be able to water plants using a series of relays and water pumps
 - Use the project to explore different implementation and testing methods